wso2-attic/carbon-uuf/README.md

 ------------

 Pure package is a java package in which
-  1. No IO/DB
+  1. No IO/DB is being done
   2. Classes are immutable
-  3. Each function's input depends only on its input (and some immutable class local variables)
+  3. Each function's output depends only on its input (and some immutable class local variables)

 Advantages
   1. Trivially unit testable/ mockable